elasticdotventures/dotfiles/README.md

 Built to deploy Azure Logic Connectors & Azure Durable Functions with Python & Typescript Connectors, Azure Service Bus, Azure KeyVault Configs, Azure ARM/Bicep 💪.
 Check Jargon.md for more the full glossary & naming conventions.
 Docker 🐳, Python 🐍, TypeScript 🦄 - emoji indicates things like designee, consignee, etc.  This is an important aspect of the "storytell" logging, it creates really colorful error dumps and quickly helps our soon-to-be-obsolete primate brains abstract patterns that wouldn't be obvious in regular English text.

 # ⚠️ Disclaimer
-Alpha software.
-Provided AS-IS \_b00t_ definitely NFSW for example a default project could be auto-named "butt_plug" or something like that but hopefully it's always in a cheeky and non-discriminatory way!
-It's probably easy to make a SFW fork if you require that.
+This is Alpha software.
+Provided AS-IS \_b00t_ is rique NFSW for example a default project could be auto-named "butt_plug" or something like that, it's cheeky and non-discriminatory.

 # 🥋 Mixed-Martial-Art-Of-Coding: "StoryTime Logging"
 \_b00t_ is designed around the idea of "StoryTime" logging that includes Emoji & HSK 1 Chinese Vocabulary - Please Don't be intimidated.
 Default settings leave English translations on.
 The Author (@BrianHorakh) is a native English speaker and multi-language polygot (Spanish, Mandarin, ~Italian, ~German, ~Portguese) all have their own linguistic style and strengths.
 Think of this as mix-martial-art-of-coding!